 - 1. Liquor tax revenue to the General Revenue Fund, except that revenue from the 2009 rate increases goes to the Capital Projects Fund.
+The law that added the distribution to the Capital Projects Fund was held invalid; if it is not reinstated, the distribution will cease.

 - 2. Retailer's license fee:

 - (a) \$250 to the Dram Shop Fund.

 - (b) \$250 to the General Revenue Fund.

 - 3. All other license fees to the Dram Shop Fund.